grammyjs/website/site/docs/guide/getting-started.md

 // You can now register listeners on your bot object `bot`.
 // grammY will call the listeners when users send messages to your bot.

-// Respond to the /start command. bot.command("start", (ctx) => ctx.reply("Welcome!
+// Handle the /start command.
+bot.command("start", (ctx) => ctx.reply("Welcome!
 Up and running."));
 // Handle other messages.
 bot.on("message", (ctx) => ctx.reply("Got another message!"));